galaxyproject/galaxy-hub/src/events/GCC2013/TrainingDay/API/index.md

 * a tarball of all the scripts used is here: [PLACEHOLDER_ATTACHMENT_URL/src/all-scripts.tar.gz](PLACEHOLDER_ATTACHMENT_URL/src/all-scripts.tar.gz)]]
 * [ReadTheDocs.org](http://galaxy-dist.readthedocs.org/en/latest/lib/galaxy.webapps.galaxy.api.html).
 * There are good examples in the `scripts/api` directory of a Galaxy installation.
-* !BioBlend and Blend4j (links are at the top of this page) can make your API scripting easier.
+* BioBlend and Blend4j (links are at the top of this page) can make your API scripting easier.
 * Thanks for coming!